Sardaar Gabbar Singh: Development

-In October 2012, Pawan Kalyan agreed to act in a film produced by Sharrath Marar, the former CEO of MAA TV, after completing work on Trivikram Srinivas' Attarintiki Daredi (2013).
-Before the theatrical release of Dabangg 2 (2012), producer Bandla Ganesh registered the title Gabbar Singh in Hyderabad at the Andhra Pradesh Film Chamber which fuelled speculations that this would be the remake of Dabangg 2 and the sequel of Gabbar Singh (2012), which itself was the official Telugu remake of Dabangg featuring Kalyan, Shruti Haasan and Abhimanyu Singh reprising the respective roles played by Salman Khan, Sonakshi Sinha and Sonu Sood in the original.
-Devi Sri Prasad and Jayanan Vincent were retained as the film's music director and cinematographer from the prequel's technical crew.
-Sampath Nandi was chosen to direct the film and Marar was announced to execute the film's production.
+In October 2012, Pawan Kalyan agreed to act in a film produced by Sharrath Marar, the former CEO of Maa TV, after completing work on Attarintiki Daredi (2013).
+Before the release of Dabangg 2 (2012), producer Bandla Ganesh registered the title Gabbar Singh in Hyderabad at the Andhra Pradesh Film Chamber, fueling speculation that this would be the remake of Dabangg 2 and the sequel to Gabbar Singh (2012), which was the official Telugu remake of Dabangg.
+Devi Sri Prasad and Jayanan Vincent were retained as the film's music director and cinematographer.
+Sampath Nandi was chosen to direct the film, and Marar was announced to oversee the production.
 At the same time, the film was reported to have a fresh storyline.

-Besides producing the film, Kalyan himself wrote the story and made it clear to his team that Gabbar Singh sequel would be based on an original script and would not be a remake of Dabangg 2.
-Considering the response generated by Attarintiki Daredi and the subsequent change in his on-screen image, Kalyan put the pre-production activities on hold and made changes to the script.
-Some elements of family drama were added, and the aggression and expressions of the lead character were toned down.
-Kalyan also opted to complete his work on Kishore Kumar Pardasany's Gopala Gopala (2015) first and Nandi meanwhile planned to produce the film Galipatam (2014) on a low budget.
+Kalyan wrote the story and clarified that the sequel would be based on an original script, not a remake of Dabangg 2.
+Considering the response to Attarintiki Daredi and the change in his on-screen image, Kalyan put pre-production on hold to make script changes.
+He added family drama elements and toned down the aggression of the lead character.
+Kalyan also decided to complete his work on Gopala Gopala (2015) first, while Nandi produced Galipatam (2014) on a low budget.